What should you eat if your goal is to gain muscle mass

 Worry more about reaching the macronutrient values you need daily than how many meals you eat.

-Now, if you only manage to eat 4 meals a day for professional reasons, that's not why you're not going to stop evolving, you're simply going to have to eat bigger meals.
+Now, if you can only have 4 meals a day for professional reasons, that's not why you'll stop evolving, you'll simply have to eat bigger meals.

 What should I eat before and after training?
 And before bed?

 You find the answer to what you should eat before and after training in this article, already for what to eat before bed, see here.

 As for supplements, there is no supplement that will have a DRASTIC effect on your results.

 That said, some of them can be of significant help, and be an asset, such as protein powder and the creatine.

 If you want to know more about supplements to gain muscle mass, you will find here several suggestions.

 In the first week you gain 2 kg, in the second 2 more, in the third metes 3 and at the end of the month you gained a total of 10 kg.